Photonic quantum metrology with variational quantum optical non-linearities: The algorithm

-\emph{The algorithm.-} Let us initially restrict ourselves to the noiseless case.
-Our VQA can be divided in two different steps: preparation and measurement, as schematically depicted in Fig.~\ref{fig:scheme}(a) (more details can be found in the Supplemental Material (SM)~\cite{Supplementary}).
+Let us initially restrict ourselves to the noiseless case.
+Our VQA can be divided into two steps: preparation and measurement, as sketched in Fig.~\ref{fig:scheme}(a) (more details can be found in Appendix~\ref{sec:algorithm}).
 In the preparation stage, a PQC described by a unitary operator $U_{\rm P}(\boldsymbol{\theta})$ is applied to two cavity modes.
-The initial state of each cavity is a coherent state with mean-photon number $|\alpha|^2=N/2$~\cite{gerry2005introductory}, such that the overall mean number of photons summing both arms is $N$.~\footnote{In SM~\cite{Supplementary} we also consider squeezed coherent states as inputs, but there was no significant improvement over the results}.
+The initial state of each cavity is a coherent state with mean-photon number $|\alpha|^2=N/2$~\cite{gerry2005introductory}, such that the mean number of photons summing both arms is $N$~\footnote{This choice of initial states is motivated by the ease with which coherent states can be experimentally prepared.
+In Appendix~\ref{sec:squeezed} we also consider squeezed coherent states as inputs, but there was no significant improvement over the results}.
 The resulting state $\ket{\psi_{\rm P}(\boldsymbol{\theta})}$ is then sent through a MZI consisting of a symmetric beamsplitter followed by the encoding of a phase difference $\varphi$ between the two modes and by another symmetric beamsplitter, resulting in a state $\ket{\psi_{\rm E}(\boldsymbol{\theta},\varphi)}$.
 To optimize the preparation of probe states, one needs to maximize the QFI $\mathcal{F}_{\rm Q}$, thus setting the cost function to $C_{\rm P}(\boldsymbol{\theta}, \varphi) = -\mathcal{F}_{\rm Q}$.
-To calculate it, we use the approximation introduced in Ref.~\cite{Beckey2022}, see SM~\cite{Supplementary} for details.
-Once calculated, this quantity is fed to the classical optimizer, which in turn updates the parameters $\boldsymbol{\theta}$.
+Then, this quantity is fed to the classical optimizer, which in turn updates the parameters $\boldsymbol{\theta}$.
 The lower bound on the estimation error on $\varphi$ is given by the quantum Cramér--Rao bound $(\Delta\varphi)^2\geq\mathcal{F}^{-1}_{\rm Q}$~\cite{Polino2020}.
 The closer $\mathcal{F}^{-1}_{\rm Q}$ is to the HL, the larger the metrological potential obtained with the PQC.